 Chocolate Goldendoodles are considered a relatively healthy breed.
 They have an average lifespan ranging between 10 to 15 years, which is determined by the parent dogs’ typical ages.
 Even though chocolate Goldendoodles are known as healthy dogs, they can suffer from genetic predispositions to specific health conditions.

-We listed the potential health problems that chocolate Goldendoodles might encounter throughout its life/ You should be vigilant of symptoms to ensure your dog lives the healthiest and happiest life possible.
+We listed the potential health problems that chocolate Goldendoodles might encounter throughout its life.
+You should be aware of symptoms to ensure your dog lives the healthiest and happiest life possible.
 Below is a list of health conditions that are common among Goldendoodles.
 These conditions are not present in all Goldendoodles.
-Still, it would be best if you were vigilant of symptoms to ensure your dog lives the healthiest and happiest life possible.
+Still, it would be best if you were mindful of symptoms to ensure your dog lives the healthiest and happiest life possible.

 - Cataracts: Common among older dogs, cataracts affect your dog’s vision.
 This condition will become apparent as a dog’s eyes become cloudy.
 For older dogs, this condition may go untreated.
 However, your dog will lose its vision.
 If this becomes apparent in your younger chocolate Goldendoodle, you can enlist a professional veterinarian to perform surgery to clear the eye of cataracts.